 In the UK, there has been a lot of publicity lately for the idea of ‘restorative justice.'
 As part of this process, offenders are brought face to face with the victims of their crimes, to hear how they have suffered as a result of them.
 The aim of restorative justice is healing, both for victim and offender.
 The victim transcends their rage with some understanding and forgiveness towards the offender, and the offender empathises with the victim, becoming aware of the real meaning of their crimes.
 This process changes lives.
 Victims feel free of the weight of hatred and are able to move on; offenders have a wider sense of perspective, and are less likely to re-offend.
 Sometimes offenders don't meet their specific victims, but just the victims of similar crimes.
 But this still leads to a new awareness, and new patterns of behavior.

 For me, this highlights the enormous significance of empathy.
-To a large extent, all human brutality - all oppression, cruelty and most crime - is the result of a lack of empathy.
-It's a lack of empathy which makes someone capable of attacking, robbing, raping or oppressing another human being.
+To a large extent, all human brutality - all oppression, cruelty and most crime—is the result of a lack of empathy.
+It's a lack of empathy that makes someone capable of attacking, robbing, raping, or oppressing another human being.
 It's a lack of empathy for another tribe or country which makes warfare and conflict possible.
-It's a lack of empathy towards other ethnic groups, social classes or castes which makes oppression and inequality possible.
+It's a lack of empathy towards other ethnic groups, social classes, or castes that makes oppression and inequality possible.

 What is Empathy?